 What to keep in mind when coding A/B tests

-Bind the element's path tightly
+Bind the element's selector tightly

 Tie the element so you are sure you do not affect other elements.
+I.e. using a selector that you are certain only targets the element(s) that you want.

 • Use more unique Classes/IDs than general ones (Example of general classes are Bootstrap classes)